jublslee/multiFidelityNN/README.md

 (2) Observed accuracy of neural network architecture

-Running throughout epochs, notice that
+Running throughout epochs, notice that the loss value significantly decreases as the epoch increase.
+However, as we were trying to test with the validation and test data, the code fails.
+This is an issue we need to work on which is also re-addressed in the next paragraph.

 (3) Commentary related to the observed accuracy and ideas for improvements (to be implemented in the final solution)

+There are a couple things that needs to be improved which are listed above:

-First of all, to extend to our final goal, we need to include the second neural network into our architecture
+To move closer to our ultimate goal, it's essential to add the second neural network to our setup.
+This step is crucial to ensure our neural network architecture well captures the linear or non-linear relationship that exist between the low fidelity and the high fidelity equation.

-Instead of placing distinct junk of code connecting two networks, need to figure out an efficient way to create a single model that incorporates all three MLP neural networks.
-One idea is to create a separate class to do so.

-Finally, to validate the accuracy, would need to work obtaining the residual error values.
-Also, a good way to display would be to plot the actual and the predicted value to see how good our network works.
+In addition, up until now, we've been stitching two networks together with separate pieces of code, but this isn't the most efficient approach.
+It's also not easy to read.
+What we need is a smoother way to combine all three MLP (Multi-Layer Perceptron) neural networks into a single, streamlined model.
+One good solution might be to design a separate class that can handle this task, making the whole system work as one unit.
+This is also crucial which is likely to resolve the issue where we failed to use our model to test with the validation and test data.
+By combining the MLP networks together to a singular model, we hope to efficiently test and use our model.

+Besides refining our model's structure, we also need to focus on how well it's performing.
+To do this, we'll look at the residual error values, which tell us how far off our predictions are from the actual values.
+But numbers alone might not give us the full picture.
+A great way to see our network's accuracy in action is by plotting both the actual values and our predicted values on a graph.
+This visual comparison can quickly show us how close our predictions are to reality, helping us understand our model's effectiveness at a glance.